Get a free, no obligation personal loan quote with rates as low as 6.99%

 You can claim your student loan interest on line 31900 of your tax return

-When completing your taxes, it’s important to remember that you don’t actually have to claim the loan interest for student loans every year.
-The Canadian Revenue Agency allows you to claim the interest every 5 years.
 This means that waiting a few years before claiming the interest can actually result in a bigger deduction on your income than if you were to claim it every year.
-So, it’s a good idea to only claim the interest after at least 2 years to maximize the deduction.
+So, it’s a good idea to only claim the interest after at least two years to maximize the student tax deduction in Canada.

 Gig jobs are popular among students.
 Check out these tax tips for gig workers.

-Scholarships, Bursaries, and Grants
+Are Scholarships, Bursaries, And Grants Considered Taxable Income?

-If you obtained a research grant for your studies, you will have to declare it as income on your taxes; however, you can deduct the related expenses on line 10400 of your tax return, which can include the following:
+If you obtained a research grant for your studies, you will have to declare it as income on your taxes.
+However, you can deduct the related expenses on line 10400 of your tax return, which can include the following:

 • Costs of hiring an assistant